 Your baby may be very small, depending on how early they were born.

-Their skin may be translucent (see-through), and lack any fatty tissue under it.
-Their body may be covered with a fine, downy hair known as lanugo.
+Their skin may be translucent (see-through) and not have any fatty tissue under it.
+Their body may be covered with a fine, downy hair called lanugo.

 Births before 24 weeks of pregnancy

-Some babies are born too early in pregnancy to survive following birth.
+Some babies are born too early in pregnancy to survive.

 Babies born before 22 weeks are so small that their lungs and other organs are not developed enough to live for more than a few minutes after they are born.

-This also applies to some babies born at 22 or 23 weeks of pregnancy.
-Survival may be possible for some babies born this early, but that is not always the case.
+It may be possible for some babies born at 22 or 23 weeks to survive, but this is not always the case.

-If a baby is not developed enough to live a healthly life, they will need to go into intensive care in order to survive.
+If a baby has not developed enough to live a healthy life, they will need intensive care to survive.

-Parents and doctors can decide that it may be better to offer the baby comfort care instead and allow the baby to die.
+Parents and doctors may together decide to give comfort care instead and allow the baby to die.
 The doctors can then make the baby comfortable so they do not feel pain.
 The parents can hold their baby and spend time with them.

 Babies who survive birth may show signs of life such as: